TomfromBerlin/Zsh-Disk-Guard/README.md

 <details><summary>Standard Unix tools</summary>

-- df: disk free displays the free disk space.
+- df: Displays the free disk space.
 Only mounted partitions are displayed.
 - stat: Used here to display the file system status instead of the file status
 - du: Displays the used disk space.